Update May 2018: Blackburn Rovers have been promoted to The Championship for the 2018-19 season.

 I will write a whole “meet a new club” post about them, but the quick summary is they were founded in 1875, were founder members of the Football League in 1888, spent most of their time in the top flight, and were one of the teams in the newly founded Premier League in 1992.

 They actually won the Premier League in 1995 — one of only six teams to do so — with Kenny Dalglish as manager and Alan Shearer banging in goals.
-Both of them left, Rovers were relegated a few years later, and after bouncing up and down a bit, they find themselves down in League One this year.
+Both of them left, Rovers were relegated a few years later, and after bouncing up and down a bit, they found themselves down in League One for 2017-18, but they finished second and will be back in The Championship for 2018-19..

 They have played at Ewood Park since 1890, though of course the stadium structure is nowhere near original.
 Today it holds 31,000+, and as an occasional listener to the Men in Blazers podcast, I was thrilled to find myself walking towards it on Tweed Street.